ddecremer/sails-recipes/README.md

 Sails created an `.eslintrc` file, so it'll start yelling at you if it doesn't like some things, like line-breaks, curlys, and indent spaces.
 So you *could* go in and change a couple of them, but we're going to leave the defaults, especially line-breaks as unix and quotes and single.

-1. Find the line with `indent` on it and change the value from `2` to `4`.
-This will really only matter if you paste in code from this walk-through, which uses 4 spaces of indentation.
-If you are typing it all out and like 2 spaces better, you can leave this.
+1. Find the line with `curly` on it and change the value `ignore`.

-1. Find the line with `curly` on it.
 This rule enforces putting curly braces after things like `if` statements.
 For concise code, there are some places where we have things like...

     ```
     if (someCondition)
         return someResponse;
     ```

+1. Find the line with `indent` on it and change the value from `2` to `4`.
+This will really only matter if you paste in code from this walk-through, which uses 4 spaces of indentation.
+If you are typing it all out and like 2 spaces better, you can leave this.

 1. When we create our `mongo-init.js` file in a minute, the ESLint file (`.eslintrc`) would start yelling at you about strings needing single quotes, because our JSON uses double.
 To make it ignore this file, open `.eslintignore` add add `data/mongo-init.js` to it.
 Then save it.